Skip to main content

 Potential risks are mitigated by our policies and procedures, controls built into our business operations and the knowledge, skills and behaviours of our employees.

 The Group has a rolling programme of internal audit activity covering all areas of our operations.
-An internal audit review of procurement and contract management is planned for 2025-26.
+An internal audit review of procurement and contract management took place in March 2026.
+It reached a Medium risk conclusion, and we will take action on the recommendations in 2026-27.
+None of the identified actions related to Modern Slavery.

 Training

-The Group requires all employees to complete compulsory training on modern slavery as part of their induction.
+The Group requires all employees to complete compulsory online training on modern slavery as part of their induction.
 We carry out further compulsory online training for all employees every three years.
-This last took place in 2024 with 97% of colleagues completing the training and action ongoing to address non-completion by the remaining employees.
+97% of colleagues have completed the training with action ongoing to address non-completion by the remaining employees.

 We also seek to maintain ongoing awareness through compulsory training for all employees on safeguarding.
 All employees complete annual training on safeguarding adults, while customer facing teams receive in-person Level 2 training delivered by our Safeguarding Advisor.